uscms-diversity-equity-inclusion/uscms-diversity-equity-inclusion.github.io/pages/web_docs/add_event.md

 #### General

+Add a "`<your github username>.yml`" file to the [people folder in the website repository](https://github.com/uscms-diversity-equity-inclusion/uscms-diversity-equity-inclusion.github.io/tree/master/_data/people).
+Here is an example:

-Create a YAML file in _data/events.
-Filename format should be YYYYMMDD-<Descriptive Name>.yml For the event below, the filename would be 20220204-USCMS_DEI_Meeting.yml.
+Create a YAML file in [events folder in the website repository](https://github.com/uscms-diversity-equity-inclusion/uscms-diversity-equity-inclusion.github.io/tree/master/_data/events).
+Filename format should be YYYYMMDD-<Descriptive Name>.yml
+For the event below, the filename would be 20220204-USCMS_DEI_Meeting.yml.

 If you want to add an event these are the fields in the YAML file.